vers0041/mtm6405-emoji/README.md

-# mtm6405-emoji
+# Emoji

-This repository contains the starter files for the Emoji project.
+## Objective
+Use PHP to create an Emoji gallery.